Often times, I find I need a thorough warm-up in my hips and knees, which are some of my body’s stiffest joints.

 Once you get to the bottom of your Catcher position, roll your hands forward so that your hands are nearly touching the ground, opening up your lower back that last little bit.

-Inhale and reach up, grabbing an imaginary ball above you and keeping your biceps toward your ears.
+That being said, now that your legs are on fire because you’ve been squatting this whole time (right?), inhale and reach up, grabbing an imaginary ball above you and keeping your biceps toward your ears.
 Exhale and roll your hands forward again.

 When you’re ready to come out, inhale and reach up.
 Exhale and push up and out of that squat for a count of 3, 2, 1.
 Inhale and bring your right fist into your left hand.
 Form your Diamond Cutter, exhale back into Catcher.
 Inhale back up into Thunderbolt.